sebastianf/gittesting/README.md

 gittesting
 ==========

-testing all king of git stuff
+testing all kind of git stuff